miguelmartins/ssr/README.md

 This repository provides:
   - Source code for the TensorFlow 2.14 implementation of Squeeze-Excite and SSR modules
+  - Source code for the data-driven measurement maps of [1]
   - Source code for a vanilla U-Net and a U-Net leveraging SSR
   - Experiments using 10-fold cross-validation for the ISIC-2018 and KvasirSeg semantic segmentation datasets.